Enchilada Vs Chimichanga: Do You Know The Differences?

 Tortillas

-Towards regular eaters, the wraps of these two dishes might look the same.
-However, these dishes use 2 different kinds of tortillas.
+The wraps of these two dishes might look the same for regular eaters.
+However, these dishes use two different kinds of tortillas.
 While enchiladas usually utilize corn tortillas, people typically use wheat tortillas to make chimichangas.

 This difference comes from their distinct origins and the ingredient adaptations in those areas.